rmunroe/appian-mongoDbConnectedSystem/docs/expressions.rst

     M_where("function() { return (hex_md5(this.lastName) == '9af26c4c8b156852e86d49566d96a0d1') }")
   )

-Which would produce this MongoDB JSON:
+Would produce this MongoDB JSON:

 .. code-block:: JSON